-See "Luggage stowage precautions" in Section 2 for precautions to observe for loading luggage.
+See "Luggage stowage precautions" in Section 2 for precautions in loading luggage.

 When returning the bottom cushion to its original position, make sure the seat belts are not twisted or caught under the bottom cushion and are arranged in their proper position and are ready to use.